M University of Minnesota

 The command to print from a Unix system to any of our network printers is:

-…where queuename is the name of the print queue (usually the room number).
-The queues accept many file types directly, such as image files and PDF as well as text or Postscript.
-Additional print options can be specified to select features such as duplex or portrait/landscape orientation.
+…where printer is the name of the print queue (usually the room number).
+The queues accept many (but not all!) file types directly, such as image files and PDF as well as text or Postscript.
+Application-specific files such as HTML web pages, Mathematica workbooks, etc, have to be printed from within the application.

 Controlling printer features